datafarmhouse/LuminaDocs/README.md

    variable values should be inserted, enabling dynamic content generation.
 2. REST API: Supply a JSON containing the variable values that should be used in the template.
 This allows for flexible customization and data-driven document generation.
-3. Seamless Integration: Easily integrate the Headless Document Generator into your existing workflow or application using the provided API endpoints.
-Enjoy the convenience of generating PDFs programmatically without any manual intervention.
-4. Extensive Customization: Tailor your document's appearance by designing templates with headers, footers, styling, and more.
-Create visually appealing PDFs that match your brand's identity and meet your specific requirements.
-5. Efficient and Scalable: Built for performance, the Headless Document Generator optimizes resource utilization and can handle high volumes of document generation requests without compromising speed or reliability.
-6. Documentation and Support: Benefit from comprehensive documentation that guides you through the setup and usage of the generator.
-Additionally, take advantage of a supportive community and dedicated support channels for assistance and troubleshooting.

 Whether you need to generate invoices, contracts, reports, or any other type of dynamic document, the Headless Document Generator simplifies the process, empowering you to focus on the content while automating the PDF generation.
 Experience